Can I Write My Will Online?

 The answer to that question is entirely up to you.

-But, we have experts willing to help guide you through every step of the process.
+But, we think it's the smartest decision you'll make today.
+And we have experts willing to help guide you through every step of the process.

 Do you think you’ll give an online will a go?
 Whatever choice you make, hopefully now you feel a little more informed about how to get an online will that works for you.

 While you're here ...